compensator-cgp/compensator-docs/docs/overview/02_delegation.md

 # Delegation

 Delegation is the core mechanism that powers the Compensator marketplace.
-By delegating your COMP holdings, you can participate in governance while earning rewards from delegates who offer compensation for your vote power.
+By delegating your COMP holdings, you can participate in governance while earning rewards from delegates who offer compensation.

 ### What is Delegation?